simplysindy/timepiece/README.md

 ## 📝 License

-timepiece — end-to-end ML platform for luxury watch price forecasting Copyright (C) 2025 Sindy
+timepiece — Luxury watch price prediction service for PP models, deployed on GCP with FastAPI Copyright (C) 2025 Sindy

 This program is free software: you can redistribute it and/or modify